 Adding to that challenge is the fact that downturns tend to result in more litigation risk, more employment-related claims and more counterparty credit-risk.
 Careful due diligence by buyers can help mitigate that risk, as can strong indemnities and – increasingly – rep and warranty insurance products, Swanstrom added.

-A Q&A Series package on “Financial Distress in the Energy Sector” – pulled from the Boston event on Thursday -- includes the following features from Swanstrom and McTygue, as well as from Karl Fryzel, Co-Chair of Locke Lord’s Tax Department, and Bankruptcy, Restructuring & Insolvency Partners Rick Kuebel and Jonathan Young.
+A Q&A Series package on “Financial Distress in the Energy Sector” – pulled from the Boston event on Thursday -- includes the following features from Swanstrom, as well as from Karl Fryzel, Co-Chair of Locke Lord’s Tax Department, and Bankruptcy, Restructuring & Insolvency Partners Rick Kuebel and Jonathan Young.

 Sign up for our newsletter and get the latest to your inbox.